afzaldepllc/digi-era-pro/docs/REALTIME_DEBUGGING.md

 ## Current Issue
 Messages are not appearing in real-time.
 Users need to refresh to see new messages, even the sender needs to refresh.

-## ⚠️ CRITICAL: Most Likely Issue - Supabase Authentication
+## ⚠️ CRITICAL: Setup Required - Disable RLS in Supabase

-**The most common reason Realtime doesn't work is missing Supabase authentication!**

-Supabase Realtime with Row Level Security (RLS) requires an authenticated Supabase session.
-We use Next-Auth for authentication, but this doesn't automatically authenticate with Supabase.
+**Security Model:** This application uses API-level authentication with MongoDB.
+Supabase is only accessible via API keys (server-side), not direct client access.
+Row Level Security (RLS) must be DISABLED for Realtime to work.

-**Quick Fix:** Run the SQL script at `scripts/setup-supabase-realtime.sql` in your Supabase SQL Editor to enable Realtime and set up proper policies.
+**Quick Fix:** Run the SQL script at `scripts/setup-supabase-realtime.sql` in your Supabase SQL Editor to:
+1. Enable Realtime on tables
+2. Disable RLS (security handled by API endpoints)
+3. Verify configuration

 ## Recent Changes
 1. ✅ Added duplicate message prevention in Redux `addMessage` action